ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## async_insert_threads {#async-insert-threads}

-The maximum number of threads for backgroung data parsing and insertion.
+The maximum number of threads for background data parsing and insertion.

 Possible values: